 3.13.4 Gainshare

 3.13.5 Any changes proposed by the Supplier must be to the benefit of the Authority either in terms of improved Service Levels or through a reduction in charges to Authority as a result of efficiencies.
-Any savings will be subject to a Gainshare Mechanism in the proportion of 50% Authority and 50% Supplier (50/50).
+Any savings will be subject to a Gainshare Mechanism in the proportion of XXXXXXXXXXXXXXXXXX.
 This will be reviewed on the yearly anniversary of the Contract.

 3.14 LEGAL REQUIREMENTS